Shoes01/gameattempt2/README.md

     Easy: the player doesn't decide, E-W moves first, then N-S.
     Hard: the player draws the path they want.
 Unhighlight the tiles, move the mech to where it wants to go, update it's momentum, start a new turn.
+Wrap all this code around the FOV recompute stuff